maxilian/gitea-docker-compose/README.md

-# CREATE GITEA CONTAINER USING DOCKER-COMPOSE
+# CREATING GITEA CONTAINER USING DOCKER-COMPOSE

 Gitea, a lightweight git repository

 ## HOW TO USE
-Simply use docker-compose command to create this docker container stack.
+Simply use docker-compose command to create this docker container with minimal config.

 ```
 docker-compose -f docker-compose.yml up -d